Fire & Flood Photography for First Onsite

 The task was tall — capture 90 final images in one day.
 The images needed to show their crew at work in a fire and flood cleanup scenario.
 Image Brew sourced a warehouse and had sets built by a talented crew of set designers.
 It was my job to capture it in a way that felt authentic.

 Ninety images is a lot for a single day.
-I knew I wouldn’t have time to adjust lighting for each individual shot on the shot list, like I normally would on a commercial photo shoot.
-Instead, I decided to approach the shoot like a documentary shoot rather than a commercial photo shoot.
+I knew I wouldn’t have time to adjust lighting for each individual shot on the shot list like I normally would on a commercial photo shoot.
+Instead, I decided to approach the project like a documentary shoot rather than a commercial photo one.
 So I first had the shot list laid out in the order First Onsite crews would normally approach their work.
 Then I designed the lighting in a way that needed to work across multiple angles.

 Then we got to work.
 We did fire in the morning and flood after lunch.
 For each, I had the First Onsite crew proceed as if they were tackling an actual fire and flood situation.
 Then I shot as they worked with minimal interruption.